ggstuart/web-application-development/content/welcome/chrome/index.md

 Select the *animation-duration* rule and change the value from `5s` to `1s`.
 You should see the animation now takes place much faster, taking only one second to complete in each of the alternating directions.

-> You can learn more about CSS animations [in the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations)
+> You can learn more about [CSS animations in the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations)  documentation

 ## The JavaScript console